CS 70

 In contrast, in our C++ encoding, our tree's (private) Nodes are wrapped up inside an IntTree class.

-Our class needs an insert() function, but that function itself can't be recursive—there's only one IntTree object to work with, so there are no other smaller IntTrees to recurse on.
-So this insert() function can't be BST-INSERT.
+Our class needs an insert() function, but that function can't itself be recursive: there's only one IntTree object to work with, and we can't break it into smaller IntTrees we could recurse on.
+So our insert() member function can't be BST-INSERT as we've defined it.

-We do still implement a version of BST-INSERT, but as a separate (private) helper function—one that works on Nodes.
-Its interface will look just like the interface of BST-INSERT, but instead of being called directly by the user, this function will be called by our insert() function, passing in the root_ of the tree as a starting point.
+We will still implement a version of BST-INSERT, but it will be a separate (private) helper function—one that works on Nodes.
+Its interface will look just like the interface of BST-INSERT, but instead of being called directly by the user, this function will be called by our insert() member function, passing in the root_ of the tree as a starting point.

-So, whereas our BST-INSERT pseudocode was a recursive function and was also an appropriate interface for inserting into the tree, in our C++ version, these aspects are separate and different—the interface that users call is insert, and it hands off the work to a separate private helper function whose interface is well suited to recursing over our Nodes, but only the insert() function ever sees that interface, users don't.
+So, whereas our BST-INSERT pseudocode was a recursive function and was also an appropriate interface for inserting into the tree, in our C++ version, these aspects have to be separate and different—the interface that users call is insert(); insert() hands off the work to a separate private helper function (insertHelper()) whose interface is well suited to recursing over our Nodes, but only the insert() function can see that interface, users can't.

 We can declare insert() and insertHelper() in our class definition as follows: